basham/swit-workshop-a11y/slides.md

 ```

 Notes:
+Here's my first attempt at the sketch.
 This sketch expands on some of the syntax we've used so far.
 Nested elements could be placed on the same line.
 Attributes are wrapped in brackets.
 Ordered lists are "ol".
 Links are "a".